30-Year-Old Linebacker – Detroit Lions

 Darryl Tapp Contract Information:

-Signed by the Lions in March of 2014.
+Agreed to a contract with the Lions in September of 2014.

 Tapp will be converted to outside linebacker with the Redskins, the Washington Post reports.